codexsw/solidity-101/exercises/06-functions/README.md

 - _Use the `public` keyword to make the variables and function accessible from outside the smart contract._

 - _Use the `address` data type to store addresses._

+- _Run test manually by executing on a terminal: `npx hardhat test test/06.test.ts`_